 You probably noticed that there aren’t any wireless gaming keyboards on our list.
-It was a difficult decision to make, but we ultimately opted to exclude them from our reviews for a couple of reasons.
+It was a difficult decision to make, but there were a couple of reasons we ultimately opted to exclude them from our reviews.

 The first is pricing.
-The best gaming keyboards can be incredibly expensive, and wireless functionality can add a significant dollar amount to the total.
-Keeping things under $100 is already a difficult task, and including wireless models would require us to promote keyboards that made sacrifices elsewhere: by stripping out mechanical keys, ergonomic functionality, or robust RGB and macro configurations.
+The best gaming keyboards can be incredibly expensive, and wireless functionality can add a significant amount to the total.
+Keeping things under $100 is enough of a challenge, and including wireless models would require us to promote keyboards that made significant sacrifices elsewhere, for example stripping out mechanical keys, ergonomic functionality, or robust RGB and macro configurations.
 We ultimately decided that the convenience of wireless functionality didn’t outweigh these standards for the specific needs of gamers.

-And since our focus was on gamers, we also had to carefully weigh the input lag that comes from wireless keyboards.
-Even the best wireless models are going to experience some degree of delay between when you hit a key and when it’s registered by your computer.
+Since our focus was on gamers, we also had to carefully weigh up the input lag that comes from wireless keyboards.
+Even the best wireless models are going to experience some degree of delay between hitting a key and your computer registering the input.
 In a high-intensity multiplayer experience, even the smallest delay can mean the difference between a win and a loss.
 As a result, we decided that responsiveness was more important than convenience.